Online Phase: POD with Interpolation

 Let us reconstruct the field using the POD projection, the coefficients are obtained by means of the following projection (scalar product in \(L^2\)) for an unseen parameter \(\boldsymbol{\mu}^\star\): \begin{equation*} \alpha_m(\boldsymbol{\mu}^\star) = \int_{\Omega} u(\mathbf{x}; \boldsymbol{\mu}^\star)\cdot \psi_m\, d\Omega \end{equation*}

-This is the standard POD projection, which is used as a reference for the interpolation methods, acting as best-case scenario: it cannot be adopted for real problems because it is assumed to know the actual FOM solution.
-This produdure is implemented in the PODproject class: the initialisation requires the POD modes and the name of the variable to be reconstructed.
+This is the standard POD projection, which is used as a reference for the interpolation methods, acting as the best-case scenario: it cannot be adopted for real problems because it is assumed to know the actual FOM solution.
+This procedure is implemented in the PODproject

-Then, the method synt_test_error is used to compute the error for the unseen parameters: this requires the test snapshots for comparison and the number of modes to be used.
+is used to compute the error for the unseen parameters: this requires the test snapshots for comparison and the number of modes to be used.

 [9]: